MateoRojas/kafka-101/README.md

 - each instance is the exclusive consumer of a "fair share" of partitions at any point in time.
 - each instance is assigned one or more partitions.
 A partition is not assigned to more than one instance

-Partitions:
-- Each partition is an ordered, immutable sequence of records that is continually appended to
-- The records in the partitions are each assigned a sequential id number called the offset that uniquely identifies each record within the partition.
-- Allow to distribute the data load/requests/storage across multiple brokers/servers
-- Act as the unit of parallelism
-- Each partition has one server which acts as the "leader" and zero or more servers which act as "followers".
-The leader handles all read and write requests for the partition while the followers passively replicate the leader.
-If the leader fails, one of the followers will automatically become the new leader.
-Each server acts as a leader for some of its partitions and a follower for others so load is well balanced within the cluster.

 Producer:
 - Publish records to one or more topics